mkhairul6/AlphaDocs/README.md

 }
 </pre>

-If a key is missing from the response, the app should display `<key>`.
-For example, if the translation for “email” is missing, the app should display `<email>`.
+If a key is missing from the response, the app should display `&lt;key&gt;`.
+For example, if the translation for “email” is missing, the app should display `&lt;email&gt;`.
 This makes it obvious that a translation is missing, so it can be added to the API.

 ## Appending Items, Payments, and Promotions to an Existing Order